Explain The ROC Curve To Unlock ML Performance | Updated 2025

 What is ROC Curve?

 The Receiver Operating Characteristic (ROC) Curve is a graphical representation used to evaluate the diagnostic ability of a binary classifier system.
 It plots the True Positive Rate (TPR) against the False Positive Rate (FPR) at various threshold settings.
 Each point on the ROC curve represents a different trade-off between sensitivity (recall) and specificity.
+To complement this evaluation technique with a robust classification method, exploring Support Vector Machine (SVM) Algorithm reveals how SVMs construct optimal hyperplanes using kernel functions maximizing margin between classes and enabling high-accuracy predictions even in high-dimensional or non-linearly separable datasets.
 The ROC Curve is valuable because it shows how well the model separates the positive and negative classes across all classification thresholds.
 It is especially useful when classes are imbalanced or the cost of false positives and false negatives varies.

 True Positive Rate and False Positive Rate